Tharun-arety/Tharun-arety/README.md

 ## Tharun Arety

 M.Sc.
-Materials Science and Engineering candidate at the University of Augsburg, graduating September 2025.
+Materials Science and Engineering graduate at the University of Augsburg.
 My work sits at the intersection of computational structural mechanics, composite materials, and gradient-based optimization.

 I build frameworks that make optimization problems differentiable end-to-end —